 If I decline a loan on my award offer, can I still receive those funds later?

-- Yes for the Federal Direct Subsidized, Unsubsidized and PLUS loans unless you received funds from a difference source that replaced the loans previously declined.
+- Yes, for the Federal Direct Subsidized, Unsubsidized and PLUS loans; unless you received funds from a different source that replaced the loans previously declined.

 - In the case of the Federal Perkins loan we may not be able to re-offer those funds since there is a limited amount of Perkins loan funds.
 There is a waiting list and your name could be placed on that list to be considered if and when Perkins loan funds would again become available.